Why it’s worth carrying more than one gadget

 With good-quality models costing as little as $35 on Amazon and offering Bluetooth connectivity and memory card support (for your MP3s), radios are worth considering as complements to your phone.

 Portable gaming systems let you play on the go

 Another type of gadget smartphones have nearly killed off is the portable gaming console, because a phone with a huge selection of games is, effectively, the same thing.

 Some portable systems live on, though, and they’re worth taking with you.
 Most notably, there’s the Nintendo Switch ($300 on Amazon), which gives you a bigger screen and better graphics than a smartphone can offer, and plugs right into your TV when you get home.

 Unlike your phone, the Switch has its own controllers, and can offer a better overall gaming experience.
 As mentioned during the discussion of other gadgets on this list, it will also save you from draining your phone’s battery while gaming.

-The explosion of smartphone use has largely scared manufacturers away from portable gaming devices, but older systems like the Sony PlayStation Vita ($260 on Amazon) and Nintendo 3DS ($220 on Amazon) are still around and worth considering.
+The explosion of smartphone use has largely scared manufacturers away from portable gaming devices, but older systems like the Sony PlayStation Vita ($285 and up on Amazon) and Nintendo 3DS ($300 and up on Amazon) are still around and worth considering.

 Even so, it’s really the Nintendo Switch that’s currently carrying the torch for portable gaming systems.
 Fans of gaming on the go can only hope its popularity is enough to prompt the development of a few more gadgets just like it.